Impacting Future Families

 Mission

-The mission of Gateway Doula Group is to offer access to commuity doula care and reduce barriers for families and doulas alike to this care.
+The mission of Gateway Doula Group is to offer access to community doula care and reduce barriers for families and doulas alike to this care.
 Our member doulas represent a variety of backgrounds, languages spoken, cultures, and communities to provide the most comprehensive, culturally specific and empowering services possible to our clients.

 Vision